Skip to content

 No man can escape Nottrots Thundering Time.
 (Theatre with built-in escaperoom)

 'Can I ask you: do you know what time is?'
-Greg Nottrot's question cannot be straightforward, as I am the only spectator.
+Greg Nottrot's question could not be more straightforward, as I am the only spectator.
 MIjn spot is uncomfortable: a chair sinking into fresh gravel on the curious Utrecht plain christened 'Berlinplein' by city developers.
 I witness an early rehearsal of De Denderende Tijd.
 In that...

 'I would love to have a human resources manager on staff, but yes, quite a shame.'
 Dixit the director of a medium-sized arts institution.
 As in the rest of the Dutch SME sector, in the arts sector personnel policy, or HR policy, is something that is at most done on the side.
 Anyone who has ever got it wrong can tell great stories about...